karansinghuc/SQL/Window Functions.md

-#### Question 1.
-Write a query to find the top 5 artists whose songs appear most frequently in the Top 10 of the global_song_rank table.
+#### Question: Write a query to find the top 5 artists whose songs appear most frequently in the Top 10 of the global_song_rank table.
 Display the top 5 artist names in ascending order, along with their song appearance ranking.

 ````SQL
 WITH ap AS (